Anti-Inflammatory Diet Plan →

 Units Scale

-• 2 Tablespoons melted butter or coconut oil
+• 2 Tablespoons melted butter or refined coconut oil

 Instructions

-2. Drizzle glaze on top of entire bread before serving or on each individual piece.
+2. Drizzle glaze on top of the entire loaf before serving or on each individual piece.

-3. Store in fridge if not using all glaze at once.
-If using coconut oil, warm the glaze in microwave slightly to liquify glaze from solidifying in cool fridge.
+3. Store in the fridge if not using all the glaze at once.
+If using coconut oil, warm the glaze in the microwave slightly to liquify glaze from solidifying in the fridge.

 Notes